-Vary Settings By Year

-NOTE: Set this to True to vary time descriptions by year.
+- Custom Start Dates: Customize the start date of each month.
+Select the Time Periods tab, select each month and specify the start date. - Vary Settings By Year: Set this to True to vary time descriptions by year.
 If Custom Start Dates is the selected Fiscal Year Month Type, monthly start dates can also vary by year.

 NOTE: There are many issues with rolling retained earnings and beginning balances for corporations that do calendar reporting and fiscal year reporting in the same application.

-For example, if a large corporation had two companies using different reporting years, the books would have to be separate because each company is based on a different method.
+Example: If a large corporation had two companies using different reporting years, the books would have to be separate because each company is based on a different method.
 In these instances, two applications would need to be used for each reporting year.